Jetlike structures in low-mass binary neutron star merger remnants: Results

 \subsection{Effects of initial NS spin: Comparison between spinning and irrotational cases}

 The first obvious impact of initial NS spin is that it delays the inspiral of the stars by $\sim 2$ orbits (Fig. \ref{fig:NS_sep}): the well-known ``hang-up" effect due to spin-orbit coupling \cite{Campanelli:2006uy,Tsokaros:2019anx}.
 The additional angular momentum in the system due to the spin of the initial NSs results in larger amounts of dynamical ejecta for the same initial mass and a larger and more diffuse debris disk (see Table \ref{tab:Results_data}).
 The EM luminosity prior to merger is substantially larger for the spinning cases than for the irrotational cases, as the frozen-in magnetic field is subject to more winding.
 Following merger, the EM luminosities remain consistently larger for spinning compared to irrotational cases, although only by a factor of $\sim 1.25-2$.
-We also see that the post-merger higher frequency component of the GW signal is supressed in the spinning cases compared to the irrotational cases (see Sec.~\ref{sec:GW}) although for a merger at a distance $\sim 50$Mpc this is unlikely to be detectable.
+Our results also show that the half-opening angle of the Poynting luminosity per solid angle at large distances is consistently slightly larger for the spinning vs. the irrotational cases (see Fig. \ref{fig:EM_angle} center and right panels for the representative $M=2.40 M_{\odot}$ cases), giving a tantalizing hint that the additional angular momentum from spinning progenitors may alter the outflow morphology.
+We hope to explore this further in a future work.
+Finally, we see that the post-merger higher frequency component of the GW signal is supressed in the spinning cases compared to the irrotational cases (see Sec.~\ref{sec:GW}).